thisdot/starter.dev/README.md

 ### Frameworks and libraries

-Starter kits should includ some core libraries and technologies that any new project will need.
-These pieces should come configured according to best practices and ready to use togther as a unit.
+Starter kits should include some core libraries and technologies that a new project will need.
+These pieces should come configured according to best practices and be ready to use togther as a unit.

 - Framework?: (Next, Nuxt, SvelteKit, Remix, etc)
 - UI: (react, vue, angular, etc)
-- Data Fetching and/or State Management: (redux, react-query, apollo)
+- Data Fetching and/or State Management: (redux, ngrx, rxjs, react-query, apollo, etc)
 - Styling: (tailwind, styled-components, css modules, etc)

 ### Tooling

-Starter kits should include some core tooling pre configured and ready to use.
+Starter kits should include some core tooling that are configured and ready to use.

-- TypeScript
 - Linting
-- Unit Testing (jest, react-testing-library, etc)
+- Unit Testing (jest, vitest, testing-library, etc)
 - Storybook
 - Prettier